 The first note of the melody will be either the root, third or fifth note and the first interval will be either ascending or descending.
 You will play the melody back on your instrument.
 You will hear the test twice.
 Each time the test is played the sequence is: count-in, root note, count-in, melody.
 There will be a short gap for you to practise after you have heard the test for the second time.
-You will hear the count-in and you will then play the melody to the bass and drum backing.
+You will hear the count-in and root note for the third time followed by a vocal count-in and you will then play the melody to the bass and drum backing.

-Key: A major
+Tempo: 90 bpm Key: A major

 The examiner will play you a tonic chord followed by a four bar chord sequence in the key of A major played to a guitar and drum backing.
-The sequence will be drawn from the I, ii, iii, IV,V and vi chords and may occur in any combination.
+The sequence will be drawn from the I, Ilm, Ilm, IV,V and VIm chords and may occur in any combination.
 The test may also contain Imaj7 and IVmaj7.
 You will be asked to play the chord sequence to the drum backing in the rhythm shown in the Grade 8 book.
 This rhythm will be used in all examples of this test given in the exam.
 You will then be asked to identify the chord sequence you have played to the examiner.
 You will hear the test twice.